Philadelphia Athletics: Second dynasty (1927–1933)

-The lean years
+Lean years

-The Athletics finished fifth in 1934, then last in 1935.
-Mack was already 68 years old when the A's won the pennant in 1931, and many felt that the game had long since passed him by.
+Mack was already 68 years old when the Athletics won the pennant in 1931, and many felt that the game had long since passed him by.
 Although he had every intention of building another winner, he did not have the extra money to get big stars.
 He also did not (or could not) invest in a farm system.
-Unlike most other owners, Mack had no source of income apart from the A's, so the dwindling attendance figures of the early 1930s hit him especially hard.
+Unlike most other owners, Mack had no source of income apart from the Athletics, so the dwindling attendance figures of the early 1930s hit him especially hard.

-As a result, the A's went into a decline that lasted for over 30 years, through three cities.
-Except for a fifth-place finish in 1944, they finished in last or next-to-last place every year from 1935 to 1946.
+As a result, the Athletics went into a decline that lasted for over 30 years, through three cities.
+The Athletics finished fifth in 1934, then last in 1935.
+Except for a fifth-place finish in 1944, they finished in last or next-to-last place every year through 1946.
 Tom Shibe died in 1936 and John succeeded him as club president.
 However, John resigned due to illness a few months later, leaving the presidency to Mack.
 When John died on July 11, 1937, Mack bought enough shares from the Shibe estate to become majority owner.
 However, Mack had been the franchise's number-one man since Ben Shibe's death.
-Even as bad as the A's got during this time, Mack remained a one-man band with complete control over both baseball and business matters.
+Even as bad as the Athletics got during this time, Mack retained full authority over business and baseball matters.
 Long after most teams hired a general manager, Mack continued making all personnel decisions and leading the team on the field.
-One of the few times that he even considered ceding some of his duties came in the 1934-35 offseason, when he entertained hiring Babe Ruth to succeed him as manager.
-However, he backed off from this idea, saying that the Babe's wife, Claire, would be running the team within a month.
-Even when the Phillies moved to Shibe Park as tenants of the A's midway through the 1938 season, not enough revenue came in for Mack to build another winner.
+One of the few times that he even considered ceding some of his duties came in the 1934–35 offseason, when the Athletics were not far removed from what would be their last great era.
+He seriously entertained hiring Babe Ruth to succeed him as manager, but backed off from this idea, saying that the Babe's wife, Claire, would be running the team within a month.
+Even when the Phillies moved to Shibe Park as tenants of the Athletics midway through the 1938 season, not enough revenue came in for Mack to build another winner.